-The Porch was recently awarded The Queen’s Award for Voluntary Service in recognition of its work within the voluntary sector and its engagement with the local and wider community over the past 30 years.
+The Porch was awarded The Queen’s Award for Voluntary Service due to its work with the voluntary sector and engagement with the local and wider community over the past 30 years.

-The centre’s catering manager, Lorraine Green, has been awarded The High Sheriff’s Award for her 15 years of dedicated service to the Porch’s members and for the in-house training opportunities she has provided, which have created employment pathways for many people.
+The centre’s catering manager, Lorraine Green, received The High Sheriff’s Award for 18 years of commitment to The Porch’s members, and for the in-house training she’s given people, which created employability for lots of people.

 Key functions & activities offered

 Mon-Fri 8.15-11.30am inc. breakfast until 10.30am, laundry, phone, internet, shower, clothes, library, space to get rest, 1:1 support.

 11.30am-2pm with amenities as above, and lunch until 1.30pm.

 2-3.30pm by appointment for 1:1 support; planned, structured group activities; and one or two amenities (laundry, shower, clothing).

 See operating hours above.
 Internet refers to internet-enabled PCs.

 This may come from a support worker, or through drop-in surgeries delivered by partners.

 Planned, structured group activities